 This fact sheet is aimed primarily at parents, carers and young people who have a problem with a children’s care services complaint and may be considering making a complaint to the Ombudsman.

-I have a problem with my complaint about children's care services.
-Can the Ombudsman help me?
+I am dissatisfied with the outcome of my complaint about children's care services.
+How can the Ombudsman help me?

 If you’ve made a complaint and the council has looked into it, but you’re unhappy with the result or with the way your complaint has been dealt with, you can complain to us.
 But please be aware that we cannot look at the merits of decisions which have been properly made.

 There are some kinds of children and family services complaints that we can’t deal with.
 We can’t look into complaints about anything that has been considered by a court.
 And we can’t stop a council from taking court action that will affect you, for example if the council starts proceedings to take a child into care, or to have a child adopted.

 In the same way, you can’t use a complaint to us as a way of appealing against a court decision.
 If you want to change a decision a court has taken you need to seek legal advice, and we can’t help you with that.